Sexual Misconduct and Discrimination

 Contact: 541-382-4321

-Location: 2500 NE Neff Rd., Bend, OR 97701
+Location: 2500 NE Neff Road, Bend, OR 97701

 6.3.3.
 Hatfield Marine Science Center and Newport Area

 a.
-My Safe Place
+My Sister’s Place / My Safe Place

-Contact: 541-994-5959
+Contact: 541-994-5959 (24-hour crisis line)

 Website: msplincolncounty.org

+A community resource that provides 24 hours a day, 7 days a week confidential crisis response.
+My Safe Place can assist in the process of obtaining a restraining/stalking protection order or Sexual Abuse Protection Order (SAPO), accessing emergency shelter, reporting, and more.
+6.4 Law Enforcement Individuals are not required but have the right to file a criminal complaint with law enforcement and EOA simultaneously.
+EOA can assist an individual in reporting to law enforcement.
 It is important to preserve evidence that may assist in proving that the alleged criminal offense occurred or to help with obtaining a protective order.
 Regardless of whether or not an individual wishes to report an incident, consider preserving any evidence of the sexual assault or other misconduct should the individual decide to report the incident in the future.
 Examples of evidence to consider preserving include but are not limited to the clothing the individual was wearing, bedding, relevant text messages, photographs, screenshots, emails, social media correspondence/posts, videos, and/or names of witnesses and contact information.
 Regardless of whether an individual chooses to make a report to law enforcement, a medical exam can be done to preserve evidence.
 The Sexual Assault Nurse Examiners (SANE) available at Student Health Services and area hospitals can conduct exams, ideally within five days of the sexual assault.
 It is best if the person does not bathe, shower, eat, drink, douche, or change clothing.
 However, evidence can still be collected even if you have done any or all of these things.

 6.4.1.
 Corvallis Campus and Area